oludevops/tyk-sre-assignment/golang/Task1_readyReplicas_vs_desiredReplicas/README.md

 # Task 1 — Deployment Health Check

-Reports whether every Deployment in the Kubernetes cluster has as many healthy pods as its spec requests.

----

-## User Story

 > **As an SRE I want to know whether all the deployments in the k8s cluster have as many healthy pods as requested by the respective `Deployment` spec.**

 ---